jaxon-php/jaxon-website/pages/03.docs/03.v4x/01.about/03.changes/docs.en.md

 ### Data bags

-The `@databag` annotation defines data bags, which are data sets that are stored on client side, and made available at demand in Jaxon classes.
+The `@databag` annotation defines data bags, which are data sets that are stored on client side, and made available on demand in Jaxon classes.

 ```php
 // The first_bag data bag can be accessed from all the methods of this class.